 Miss Party knows there are very few of us who aren’t a wee bit stressed out through the holidays.
-Goodness knows, “KEEP CALM and CARRY ON”, is the PERFECT message for everyone this time of year!
-And, could the vivid red and white color scheme be any more adorable for a festive ‘Christmas Tea & Gift Wrapping Party’?
+Goodness knows, “KEEP CALM and CARRY ON” (or do a take-off of that saying, “KEEP CALM AND WRAP ON”) is the PERFECT message for everyone this time of year!
+And, could the vivid red and white color scheme be any more adorable for a festive ‘Christmas tea & gift wrapping party’?

 Spend a fun morning or afternoon commiserating (and de-stressing) with friends AND getting some holiday gift wrapping done at the same time.
 The goal of this party is to have a little fun, NOT to add more stress!
 So, Miss Party is giving you a bare minimum party prep plan.